 by Ed Kashi

-In 2013, Ed Kashi visited several camps in Western Azerbaijan, housing some of the estimated one million Azerbaijani internally displaced persons (IDPs), who are the on-going victims of the unresolved Armenian-Azerbaijani conflict over Nagorno-Karabakh.
+In 2013, Ed Kashi visited several camps in Western Azerbaijan which housed some of the estimated one million Azerbaijani internally displaced persons (IDPs), who are the on-going victims of the unresolved Armenian-Azerbaijani conflict over Nagorno-Karabakh.
 By capturing vignettes of their lives and interviewing people in the community about their histories and aspirations, he demonstrated how IDP populations were surviving in the face of adversity.
 This work was later included in a book and exhibition that toured London, Berlin, Brussels, and Paris.

-Christian Armenian and Turkic Azeris have populated the Karabakh region for centuries, living in relative peace until the early 20th century brought about brutality from both sides.
-Following WWI and Russia’s Bolshevik revolution, the new Soviet rulers (as part of their divide-and-rule policy) established the Nagorno-Karabakh Autonomous region within the Soviet Socialist Republic of Azerbaijan.
-Decades later, in the 1980s, intense Armenian-Azeri friction turned violent after the region’s parliament voted to join Armenia.
-At this time, an estimated 20,000-30,000 people were killed as ethnic Armenians took over and occupied Azerbaijani land outside of Karabakh.
-After the 1991 fall of the Soviet Union, Karabakh declared itself independent, which escalated the conflict into war.
+Armenians and Azerbaijanis have made up the Karabakh region for centuries.
+They lived in relative peace until the early 20th century when tensions resulted in conflicts between the two communities.
+Following WWI and Russia’s Bolshevik revolution, the new Soviet rulers (as part of their divide-and-rule policy) established the Nagorno-Karabakh Autonomous region (including only the Armenian populated villages) within the Soviet Socialist Republic of Azerbaijan.
+Decades later, in the 1980s, intense Armenian-Azerbaijani friction turned violent after the region’s parliament voted to join Armenia.
+At this time, an estimated 20,000-30,000 people were killed as Armenian Armed Forces took over and occupied other Azerbaijani lands outside of Nagorno-Karabakh.
+After the 1991 fall of the Soviet Union, Nagorno-Karabakh illegally declared itself independent, which escalated the conflict into war.

-3 years later, when a Russian-brokered ceasefire was signed in 1994, Karabakh and other Azeri territories were left to Armenian control.
+Three years later, when a Russian-brokered ceasefire was signed in 1994, Nagorno-Karabakh and other Azerbaijani territories were left under Armenian control.
 While the war was taking place, over one million people fled.
-Before the war, about 25% of the total population was Azeri.
-They fled Karabakh and Armenia as ethnic Armenians fled Azerbaijan, and both sides have suffered severe casualties.
+Before the war, about 25% of the total population was Azerbaijani.
+They fled from Nagorno-Karabakh and Armenia as ethnic Armenians fled the other way, and both sides have suffered severe casualties.

 Azerbaijan declared the new constitution approval from a 2006 referendum illegitimate.
-The peace process has slowly shown progress as Armenian and Azeri presidents meet.
-Over the last decade, the region has seen its fair share of struggles with violence and ceasefire violations.
+The peace process has slowly shown progress as Armenian and Azerbaijani presidents continue to meet.
+Over the last decade, the region has suffered a large degree of violence and ceasefire violations.

-The republic of Azerbaijan hosts a population of 9.6 million with Azeri and Russian as its major languages and Islam as its major religion.
-Azerbaijan’s main exports are oil and oil products.
+The Republic of Azerbaijan has a population of 9.6 million with Azerbaijani and Russian as its major languages and Islam as its major religion.
+Azerbaijan’s main exports are oil and oil products, and gas.